interrogator/risk/README.md

 though you could probably try setting *Beautiful Soup* to use a different parser.

+## IPython Notebook usability

+When running the Notebook locally, a couple of IPython extensions come in very handy:

+* First, you can use [this](https://github.com/minrk/ipython_extensions) to generate a floating table of contents that makes the Notebook much easier to navigate.
+* Second, given that some of the code can take a while to process, it can be handy to have [browser-based notifications](https://github.com/sjpfenninger/ipython-extensions) when the kernel is no longer busy.

 ## Forthcoming:

 * Documentation for dependency parsing